 When students receive College credit for courses or other types of academic work done elsewhere, it is referred to as equivalent credit.
 Some of these credits will be the result of coursework taken before matriculation at Penn, but it is also possible to do a limited number of courses “away” after matriculation.

 The information below applies to the Class of 2021 and later.
 College students in the Class of 2020 and earlier should refer to the Policies and Procedures for their class.

-Credit is not awarded for college-level coursework undertaken while a student is enrolled in high school or in the summer after high school.
+Credit is not awarded for college-level coursework undertaken at other institutions while a student is enrolled in high school or in the summer after high school.
 Such coursework is considered a part of a student’s preparation for a Penn education.
 It is used in consultation with the student’s academic advisor to inform decisions about placement into appropriate courses at Penn.